beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 The app must check _"the thing that defines the environment"_ (environment var, Apache SetEnv, hostname, etc.)  **exactly once**.

-The app must perform all environment-specific logic **at that point only**.
+The app must perform logic for loading configs for that environment **at that point**.

 _If the environment detection needs to change in the future, there is only one place in the code to change._

+^ The app should check for the environment at one point, and fully set up the configs for that environment at the same time.
+From then on, the app will run with that single collection of configs.

 ---